 Medicare Supplement policies have a monthly premium that you pay in addition to the monthly Part B premium.
 The Part B premium typically comes out of your Social Security check before you receive it.

-Medicare Supplement insurance doesn’t cover everything; many policies won’t cover long-term care, vision or dental care, hearing aids, eyeglasses or private-nursing.
+Supplement insurance doesn’t cover everything; many policies won’t cover long-term care, vision or dental care, hearing aids, eyeglasses or private-nursing.

 What is Guaranteed Issue?